octobercms/docs/cms-themes.md

 <a name="subdirectories" class="anchor" href="#subdirectories"></a>
 ## Subdirectories

-October supports a single level subdirectories for pages, partials, layouts and content files (the **assets** directory can have any structure).
+OctoberCMS supports a single level subdirectories for pages, partials, layouts and content files (the **assets** directory can have any structure).
 This simplifies organizing large websites.
 In the example directory structure below you can see that the pages and partials directories contain the **blog** subdirectory and the content directory contains the **home** subdirectory.

     themes/
       website/